There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) 6 x 500-word online blogs and (2) 1500-word feature article.
+Indicative assessments in this unit are as follows: (1) 6 x 500-word online blogs and (2) 1500-word feature article.
 Further information is available in the unit outline.

 - Unit Coordinator(s)